itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 That's what it is all about.
 Autoassociative memory networks is a posibily to interprete functions of memory into neural network model.

-Don't worry if you have only basic knowledge in Linear Algebra; in this tutorial I'll try to explain the idea as simple as possible.
+Don't worry if you have only basic knowledge in Linear Algebra; in this article I'll try to explain the idea as simple as possible.
 If you are interested in proofs of the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` you can check them at R. Rojas.
 Neural Networks [1]_ book.

 Architecture